innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

     (ml-venv)  $ sudo apt-get update && sudo apt-get install google-cloud-sdk

-Install the additional components:

-    (ml-venv)  $ sudo apt-get install google-cloud-sdk-app-engine-python

 Run gcloud init to config gcloud:

+gcloud init launches an interactive "getting started workflow" for gcloud.
+It authorizes gcloud to access Google Cloud Platform using your user account credentials and sets various properties like project or regional location in a gcloud configuration.

     (ml-venv)  $ gcloud init

-gcloud init launches an interactive Getting Started workflow for gcloud.
-It performs the following setup steps:

-Authorizes gcloud and other SDK tools to access Google Cloud Platform using your user account credentials, or lets you select from accounts whose credentials are already available.

-Sets properties in a gcloud configuration, including the current project and the default Google Compute Engine region and zone.
+Well, I think this is a good place to stop.
+Next episode we will continue on with some TensorFlow stuff.